alexjohnj/Requests/README.md

 mutation.
 The logic of creating a `URLRequest` from a `Request` is actually handled by the `RequestConvertible` type.

-Types that conform to `RequestConvertible` declare all the information needed to construct a request and their associated resource type.
+Types that conform to `RequestConvertible` declare their associated resource type and all the information needed to construct a request.
 Note that they _don't_ have an associated `API` type.
-This is a feature confined to the `Request` type only.
-By conforming to the `RequestConvertible` protocol and implementing all the required properties (most are optional), your types gain the ability to be converted into a `URLRequest` via the `toURLRequest()` method.
+This is a feature confined to the `Request` type.
+By conforming to the `RequestConvertible` protocol and implementing all the required properties (most are optional), a type can be converted into a `URLRequest` via the `toURLRequest()` method.

 >☝️ If you're writing some functionality that operates on requests in general, consider using the `RequestConvertible` type instead of `Request`.